“I like podcasts because the screen is in your head.”

 Inspired by my writing on the topic, it explores of photography in spoken form; ranging from technical and aesthetic to discussions about its development in the digital age and interviews with the people shaping it.

 I am currently in the process of producing the first episodes, which will each be between five and fifteen minutes in length.
-You will be able to find them on Soundcloud, iTunes, or wherever you get your podcasts.
+You will be able to find them on Soundcloud, iTunes, or wherever you prefer to listen.

 Photography may not seem like the most obvious topic for a podcast: After all, you can’t show pictures on the air.
 But it is precisely the challenge of covering a visual medium in an auditory one that intrigues me.